ReWrite-Media/makecode/python/HOC2023/scene2.md

 ## Step 1
 # Lawnmower

 Oh no!
 The Smart Lawnmower is not working correctly.
-It’s damaging the sprinklers.
+It's damaging the sprinklers.
 Review the code and make changes so that the lawnmower will first check if a sprinkler is present before cutting the grass.

 The `cut_grass()` function makes the lawnmower cut the grass in the block underneath it.
 Changing this to `check_sprinkler_cut_grass()` will make the mower check if a sprinkler is present before proceeding to cut the grass.